-Drug courts handle offenders with substance use disorders in nonviolent felony or misdemeanor drug cases.
+Specialty courts handle offenders with substance use disorders in nonviolent felony or misdemeanor drug cases.
+By completing specialty court treatment, participants can have their prison sentences reduced or expunged.
 Separating drug crimes from other offenses enables judges, state attorneys, and public defenders to resolve the cases more efficiently and fairly.
-Probation officers, parole officers, and judges in a drug court refer offenders in active cases to Lake Area Recovery Center for addiction recovery services.
-By completing drug court treatment, participants can have their prison sentences reduced or expunged.
+Probation officers, parole officers, and judges in a specialty court refer offenders in active cases to Lake Area Recovery Center for addiction recovery services.

 The first drug court was established in Miami-Dade County, Florida in 1989.
 It set the precedent for therapeutic jurisprudence, which is a philosophy based on the principle that addiction is a disease that can be treated.
 This method supports addiction recovery rather than punishing offenders for their substance use disorder.

-The goals of a drug court program are to:
+The goals of a specialty court program are to:

 We achieve these goals by addressing the root causes of addiction-related criminal behavior and prioritizing recovery over punishment.
 Crime-producing needs are targeted, such as antisocial attitudes, antisocial peer associations, substance abuse and addiction, lack of problem-solving skills, lack of empathy, and lack of self-control.
 We focus on the needs of each client and on individuals who are at the highest risk for reoffending.